Tanzania

 We added to the drive to Serengeti to take in the big migration.
 That was amazing and we saw lots of lions including a lioness with a kill and three cubs, a group of 4 male lions etc. Absolutely great day.

-The Serengeti lodge was fab with really nice and comfy tents.
+The lodge in the Serengeti was fab with really nice and comfy tents.
 The food was varying but to be expected in the bush… We had several amazing drives whilst there and as Klara slowly recovered we all loved our time there.
 Highlight was another leopard climbing a tree, an eight lioness hunt, getting stuck in the mud next to the hippo pool and much more.

 Our driver Joseph, was timely, friendly, great with the kids, and knowledgeable.
 He took all our challenges in his stride and always accommodated our needs and wants.
 He was a great spotter and clever driver (we had very wet conditions so not straightforward as all the roads were rivers!).
 We liked him so much and were sad to say goodbye after the fantastic Serengeti highlights!
 Please pass on our gratitude if you get the chance.